Updated: 8/30/2021 | Home Gym Checklist

 Alternatively, you can use a massage stick to knead out sore muscles.
 The stick rolls across your muscles to massage them.
 Ask your partner to help get to hard-to-reach places.

 If you’re into online workouts such as Les Mills Body Pump, you’ll want to get a BodyGym bar.
 The bar comes equipped with a resistance band that you can wrap around the bar to increase resistance and get a full-body workout.
+It’s super lightweight and even comes with an exercise booklet.

 How to Organize Your Home Gym